-The Company, a UK registered company, was incorporated on 22 January 2016.
-The Company was established to provide investment into renewable power assets through equity and debt instruments, focusing on acquiring wind and solar power projects primarily in UK.
+The Company, a UK registered company, was incorporated on 23 June 2015.
+The Company was established as a vehicle to provide investment into renewable power assets in the UK through equity and debt instruments, focusing on acquiring solar power projects.